iLPdev/discMapper/README.md

 Suggestions:
      Link to longer License file in local repository.
      -->
-Distributed under GPL v3.0-and-later.
+Distributed under GPL v3.0-and-later by _iLP development_.
 See [`COPYING`](https://github.com/iLPdev/discMapper/blob/master/COPYING) for more information.